vdesabou/alfred-spotify-mini-player/README.md

 * Select a track with ⌥ to play the album, or ⌘ to play the artist
 * Same control keywords as iTunes Mini Player: play, pause, mute, next, random, previous, volmax, volmid.
 And shuffle to activate shuffling.
 * Display information currently played track with keyword *current*
-* Add current track to Alfred Playlist or My Music
+* Add current track to Alfred Playlist or Your Music
 * Browse Related artists
 * Get featured playlists from Spotify in your country, US and UK
 * Display current track lyrics